Stackclash/dotfiles/README.md

 - apps: Installs applications from `apps.json` using various methods
 - symlink: Symlinks the files from `dotfiles.json` to the appropriate destinations
 - vscode: Installs VSCode extensions from `dotfiles/vscode/extensions.txt`

+# Steps to complete
+1. Find a terminal to use for Windows -> wsl
+2. Find a way to get working directory for new terminal to copy dotfiles to.
+3. Setup installation steps for brew, brew-cask, chocolately, and scoop
+4. Come up with way of installing FiraCode Nerd Font Mono for both Mac and Windows

+# Steps to complete for Windows for WSL and Yubikey
+1. Install WSL2 and Ubuntu
+2. Install GPG4Win
+3. Enable putty and ssh support in Windows GPG
+4. Download npiperelay and place it in a directory accessable by WSL and Windows
+5. Create a Windows shortcut to run `"C:\Program Files (x86)\GnuPG\bin\gpg-connect-agent.exe" /bye` on login
+6. Create gpg-agent-relay.sh and add line in ~/.bashrc to run it on login